theArianit/sveltekit-bun/README.md

 # sveltekit with bun

-let's see how this works out, if there is any problem or if everything is fine!
+let's see how this works out, if there is any problem or if everything works fine!

 ## how to run